C++ Algorithm max function can be used in following 3 ways:

 Exceptions

-This function throws an exception if any comparison throws an exception.
+This function will raise an exception if any error occurs during a comparison operation.

 Note: The invalid parameters cause an undefined behavior.